 8. Whole wheat bread with hummus

 It’s time to remind you of my homemade whole wheat bread I’m still baking each Saturday.
 It contains quite a few foods rich in roughage: whole wheat flour, flaxseeds, pumpkin seeds, and sunflower seeds.
 You could combine it with any clean eating spread you like, but to maximize your daily fiber intake I recommend to enjoy it with some hummus.

 9. Coconut rice with beans

 10. Parsnip soup

 If you think you can't tolerate pulses, my recommendation is: “Don't give up too early on these super foods”.
 It is better to start slowly and test out which legumes work best for you.
 Step by step you'll increase the good gut bacteria which will then help you to better tolerate legumes.

 In the meanwhile here is a parsnip soup recipe for you – totally legume and cabbage free.
-And yet with parsnips ranking number 2 on my Top 30 list of high fiber vegetables you have a soup at hand you can enjoy without guilt.
-I recommend to serve it with some whole grain bread for an even better bio availability.
+And yet with parsnips ranking number 2 on my Top 30 list of high fiber vegetables you have soup at hand you can enjoy without guilt.
+I recommend to serve it with some whole grain bread for even better bioavailability.